 - Leave your leather in a clean and cool place to preserve.

 As you have seen, removing permanent markers from leather is not a difficult task at all.
 If a method doesn’t work, keep trying with other techniques until you find a suitable solution for your leather.
-Besides, you are also can refer more ways to remove permanent marker from shoes or remove permanent marker from rubber.
+Besides you are also can refer to more ways to remove permanent marker from shoes or remove permanent markers from rubber.

-I hope this article has been helpful for you.
+I hope this article on how to remove permanent marker from leather has been helpful for you.
 Let me know the final outcome in the comment section.
 Feel free to share this with other people to have this amazing experience.